POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 Now that you have a list of recruitment agencies for Australian jobs and you’re aware of the advantages of going through an agency, here’s a simple 9-step guide to help you land your desired job in Australia:

-1. Look for a job opening using the list at the top of the page or the POEA database
+1. Look for a job opening through the DMW database

 You can arrange the information on the database to make it easier to find your ideal job.
 There are three available options to choose from:

-• Sort by the date the JO was approved or by the default filter order.
-This arranges the JOs by recency, prioritizing job orders that have a higher likelihood of still being available for you to apply for.
+• Sort by the date the JO was approved or the default filter order.
+This arranges the JOs by recency, prioritizing job orders that are more likely to be still available for you to apply for.

-• Sort by agency.
+• Sort by the name of the agency.
 This option alphabetically arranges the list of approved job orders sorted by the agency name.
-Use this filter if you’re looking for a job order through a specific recruitment agency.
+Use this filter if you seek a job order through a specific recruitment agency.

 • Sort the results by position.
 This arranges the list alphabetically based on the position’s name.
 This is the best option If you want to apply for a specific job position.

-You can always come back to the POEA website in case you don’t find a job that you’re looking for.
-The website’s database is updated and maintained regularly by the POEA.
+You can always return to the DMW website if you don’t find the job you’re looking for.
+The website’s database is updated and maintained regularly by the DMW.

-2. Make your own shortlist of your desired job orders
+2. Make your shortlist of your desired job orders

-Using the POEA database or the list we’ve provided at the top of the page, you can make a shortlist of all the ideal job positions that you’d like to apply for.
+Using the DMW database, you can shortlist all the ideal job positions you’d like to apply for.

-Use the Sort by Position function to make filtering easier when using the POEA website.
+Use the Sort by Position function to make filtering easier using the DMW website.
 Following the use of the filter, you should:

 • Take note of the posting date of the job order.
 The most recent approved job orders are the most likely to have open positions.